Table of Contents

 When bathing the child, sometimes the cord might get a little wet.
 That is okay, but make sure you air dry it later.
 Also, take care not to hit the sensitive part accidentally.

-If you notice redness, a bad smell, pus, or swelling around the umbilical cord, it might be infected.
-If a high fever and irritability accompany these symptoms, you should consult a doctor immediately.
+It might be infected if you notice redness, a bad smell, pus, or swelling around the umbilical cord.
+You should consult a doctor immediately if a high fever and irritability accompany these symptoms.

 4. Choosing the right newborn products